Yiannis1234/ocado-foresight-presentation/presentation_script.md

 ### **Slide 7: Scenario 1 - The Trap**
 "Let's look at **Slide 7: The 'Giant Warehouse' Trap**.

-This is what happens if we don't change.
+This is what happens if we don't use AI to change.
 We build a massive building that lasts 50 years.
 But shopping habits change every 5 years.
 If everyone switches to 'Instant Delivery', our giant warehouse becomes a **'Useless Building'**.
 It is in the wrong place, and we can't move it.